GeorgeBatch/TCGA-lung-histology-download/README.md

   * `TCGA-50-5066-01` with diagnostic slide: `TCGA-50-5066-01Z-00-DX1`
   * `TCGA-50-5066-02` with diagnostic slide: `TCGA-50-5066-02Z-00-DX1`

-Every other patient has only 1 case.
+Every other patient has only 1 case per patient.

 ## Instructions for Downloading the Dataset